2022 Year-in-review

 This year we updated that series of episodes to include iOS 16’s new navigation tools, including NavigationStack, NavigationPath, and the new navigationDestination view modifier.
 After those episodes we released an update to our SwiftUI Navigation library that makes it possible to drive all forms of navigation from a single piece of enum state, with a case for each possible destination in your feature.
 This can massively simplify your navigation logic, and prevent a large class of bugs from ever appearing in your code.

 Once all of those tools were under our belt we started a brand new series of episodes (still ongoing at the time of publishing this article) covering best, modern SwiftUI practices.
-We do this by rebuilding one of Apple’s most interesting demo applications, the “Scrumdinger”.
+We do this by rebuilding one of Apple’s most interesting demo applications, “Scrumdinger”.
 This application shows off many navigation flows, interesting user interactions, and some complex effects such as timers, persistence, and even a speech recognizer.

 Blog posts